matprz/ansible-role-zabbix4.2/README.md

 Zabbix Role
 =========

-Role for installing and configuring Zabbix 5.0
+Role for installing and configuring Zabbix 4.2

 Requirements
 ------------

-At this moment the script only works on Redhat/Centos 8.x.
-This script works with MySQL, MariaDB, Nginx and PHP.
+At this moment the script only works on Redhat/Centos 8.x, and Amazon linux 2.
+This script works with MySQL, MariaDB, Apache and PHP.

 Role Variables
 --------------